Ultimate Guide to Embedded Systems Security

 Difficult to update

 Some embedded systems are easier to update than others.
-A smart TV or smartphone can be updated regularly.
-In comparison, the software in a vehicle can put lives at risk, which results in challenging updates and time-consuming testing ahead of deployment, so software updates to vehicles are carefully orchestrated (and costly).
-Some mission-critical systems are updated by swapping out a component.
+A smart TV or smartphone can be updated regularly with minimal impact to the end user.
+In comparison, insecure software in a modern vehicle can put lives at risk, so software updates to vehicles are carefully orchestrated (and costly).

 It’s good to understand your hidden enemies and their tactics.
 Some embedded system attacks are active: they change the behavior of the system.
 Other attacks are passive: they read data and spy.
-In this section, you’ll learn about the anatomy of an embedded system exploit, four attack paths, the most common vulnerabilities, and specific ways developers can harden embedded systems against popular attacks.
+In this section, you’ll learn about the anatomy of an embedded system exploit, four attack paths, the most common vulnerabilities and why some OS present a larger attack surface than others.

 Anatomy of an embedded system exploit

-How does someone exploit an embedded system?
+How does a threat actor exploit an embedded system?
 In general, most cyberattacks follow these five steps:

 - Get network (or physical) access

-- Understand the underlying process, hardware and embedded operating system (reconnaissance)
+- Understand the underlying processes, hardware and embedded operating system (reconnaissance)

 - Find a vulnerability in the host-based protection, such as within a programmable logic controller (PLC), embedded OS or middleware